 National School District's instructional plan was designed to be "delivery model agnostic" to ensure expedient and seamless transition between in-person and distance learning.
+National School District's re-opening in-person plan provides the parameters:

 National School District will follow the most recent guidance released by the California Department of Public Health on July 17, 2020 for COVID-19 and Reopening In-Person Learning Framework for K-12 Schools in California, 2020-2021 School Year.
 All local indicators will also meet the criteria required for the county to open.
+The document provides the following guidance: